 Soon after, I am handed a laminated lanyard which gains me entry to the media room.
 I love lanyards.
 I am escorted through various checkpoints and into a private suite for the interview.
 A wall littered with the Kardashian Kollection logo stands on my right.
 Directly ahead of me is a generous plate of gold macaroons, which look to have been carefully crafted by the pastry gods.
 Behind that plate sits a pile of celery sticks.
 I love celery sticks.

 I take a seat, and minutes later, it’s showtime.
 Kim Kardashian West glides effortlessly into the room.
-Her flawless skin, alluring hazel eyes and trademark curvaceous figure are all amplified in real life.
+Her trademark curvaceous figure is amplified in real life.
 She extends a friendly handshake, and despite her soft-spoken nature, she exudes a confident, radiating aura.

 She takes a seat, and I am now face to face with Kim Kardashian West: A 33-year-old woman with numerous lucrative franchises, an impeccable personal brand and a staggering social media presence.
 In many ways, she is the quintessential modern celebrity.
 Today, we are here to talk about the Spring range of the Kardashian Kollection, her ever-expanding fashion label that she describes as “a brand for our fans” modelled by “regular fit girls with curves.”